Jaws (ride): Ride

 After boarding the tour boat, guests learn that they are taking a guided scenic cruise to visit the actual locations of the shark attacks that occurred during the summer of 1974, which were made famous in the popular Hollywood movie that was released not long afterward.
 The tour boat is piloted by one of Captain Jake's skippers and is protected by an army surplus 40mm grenade launcher.
 However, guests are reassured by their skipper that they will not need to use it as no sharks have been seen in the area since the attacks.

 The tour begins in Amity Harbor as the boat passes the home of Chief Brody, and various harbor side businesses.
-As the tour boat approaches a lighthouse situated on top of a rocky jetty, the tour is suddenly interrupted by a radio distress call from a fellow tour boat skipper named Gordon.
-His call for help turns into screams of terror, followed by eerie silence.
+As the tour boat approaches a lighthouse situated on top of a rocky jetty, the tour is suddenly interrupted by a radio distress call from a fellow tour boat skipper named Gordon; his call for help turns into screams of terror, followed by eerie silence.
 As the skipper contacts the home base in an attempt to find out what is going on with Gordon's boat, the tour boat crosses the jetty to reveal the remains of Gordon's tour boat, Amity 3, sinking under the water.

-Suddenly, a dorsal fin appears out of the water.
+Suddenly, a dorsal fin appears out of the water next to the wreckage.
 The fin submerges and swims under the tour boat, rocking it back and forth.
 The home base tells the skipper to use the grenade launcher as the dorsal fin rises out of the water on the starboard.
 Not realizing that it is actually loaded, the skipper fires twice at the shark, but misses as the fin submerges again.

 The skipper comes up with the idea to try to hide the tour boat in a nearby boathouse and wait.
 As the skipper brings the tour boat to a stop inside and looks for somewhere to tie it up, a loud crashing noise breaks the silence as the walls of the boathouse begin to shake.
 The skipper realizes that the shark is banging itself against the outside of the boathouse trying to break in.
 The skipper starts to drive off but is unable to get the tour boat to drop into gear.
 After several tense seconds of fighting with the tour boat's throttle, the skipper finally gets it to drop into gear just as the shark rears it head inside of the boathouse, grazing the side of the tour boat.